Christos Theodoropoulos

 Hello, world!

 I studied Electrical and Computer Engineering at the National Technical University of Athens (NTUA), where I focused on computer science and graduated with great distinction.
-My thesis explored how deep learning can be used for human emotion recognition from facial expressions in real-time video conversations, uncovering the nuanced interplay of emotions in dynamic interactions.—think of it as teaching machines to read the room.
+My thesis explored how deep learning can be used for human emotion recognition from facial expressions in real-time video conversations, uncovering the nuanced interplay of emotions in dynamic interactions — think of it as teaching machines to read the room.
 After that, I worked on eye-tracking and gaze localization in driving scenarios at the I-SENSE Group, before moving to Belgium to pursue an advanced Master's in Artificial Intelligence at KU Leuven.
-There, I dug into fMRI data and used deep neural networks to clean up brain scans—work that was later published in a signal processing conference (EUSIPCO).
+There, I dug into fMRI data and used deep neural networks to clean up brain scans — work that was later published in a signal processing conference (EUSIPCO).

 In my last academic journey, starting at 2020, I pursued my PhD in Computer Science at KU Leuven, focusing on natural language processing and knowledge extraction.
 I spearheaded the creation of an end-to-end open-source knowledge extraction system from the ground up.
 This endeavor, potentially incorporated the expert-in-the-loop paradigm, seamlessly aligns with the tenets of lifelong learning.
 Recognizing the challenge of navigating vast volumes of research text daily, my unwavering focus has centered on the realm of biomedical text.
 Within this domain, I've embarked on a mission with far-reaching implications by tackling the intricate complexities of two formidable yet unresolved diseases: Alzheimer's disease and Rett syndrome.